weird-analyst/ImageTalk/README.md

     This tool detects objects in the uploaded image.
     It utilizes the transformers library and the "facebook/detr-resnet-50" model.
-    Detected objects are listed in the format "[x1, y1, x2, y2] class_name confidence_score."

 ### ChatGPT Interaction